-A Major is made up of a minimum of 36 credits in a particular discipline over the three levels.
+A Major is made up of a minimum of 33 credits in a particular discipline over the three levels.
 The actual number of credits varies by Department.
-For example, in Library and Information Studies the Major requires a minimum of 48 credits, while History requires 39.
+For example, the major in Librarianship requires a minimum of 48 credits, while History requires 39.
 (See requirements under respective departments).